-Join Tim Grey for an in-depth discussion in this video Creating a print version, part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Creating a print version, part of Photoshop CS6: Restoring Photos.

 When you want to create a print from the image that you spent time restoring, I …recommend going through a specific work flow that helps insure the best results …in that print and also helps insure that you preserve the master image with all …layers intact.
 You can see with this image I've added a …number of layers in order to try to optimize the appearance of what had been …a fairly damaged original.
 I want to preserve all those layer so …that I can apply additional adjustements if I decide that's neccesary.…